nhuallpa/aws-certificate-developer/README.md

     - During the cooldown period, the ASG will not launch or terminate additional instances
     - Advice: Use a ready to use AMI to reduce configuration time.

+## 09 - RDS
+  - It is a managed service but you can't SSH into your instances.
+  - Storage Auto Scaling
+    - When RDS detects you are running out of free database storage, it scale automatically.
+    - Maximun Storage Thereshold parameter
+    - Use Case: Unpredictable workloads.
+    - Support MariaDB, MySQL, PostgreSQL, SQL Server, Oracle.
+  - Read Replicas
+    - Up to 15 read replicas.
+    - Within AZ, Cross AZ or Cross Region.
+    - Replication is ASYNC (Reads are eventually consistent)
+    - In the same region, you don't pay a fee.
+Otherwise, in different region, there is a fee.
+  - Multi AZ (Disaster Recovery)
+    - SYNC replication
+    - One DNS name - automatic app failover to standby
+    - Increase availability
+    - No manual intervation in apps
+    - Not used for scaling
+    - Note: The read replicas be setup as Multi AZ for disaster Recovery (DR)
+  - Move from Single-AZ to Multi-AZ
+    - Zero downtime operation
+    - Just click on "modify" for DB
+    - Internally:
+      - A Snapshot is taken
+      - A new DB is restored from the snapshot to a new AZ
+      - Synchronization is stablished between the two databases.

 ## 09 - Route 53